Marginally-Stable Thermal Equilibria of Rayleigh-B\'enard Convection: Introduction

-In this paper we employ this strategy for the Rayleigh-B\'{e}nard convection problem.
-In Section~\ref{sec:model} we recall the underlying equations, and in Section~\ref{sec:evolution} we outline how we evolve the background temperature profile while maintaining marginal stability.
+The paper is organized as follows: in Section~\ref{sec:model} we recall the underlying equations, and in Section~\ref{sec:evolution} we outline how we evolve the background temperature profile while maintaining marginal stability.
 Section~\ref{sec:properties} pertains to the properties of the marginally-stable thermal equilibria, in particular how the Nusselt number and characteristic wavenumbers vary with the Rayleigh number.
 Finally, we analyze the results of simulations initialized with marginally-stable thermal equilibria in Section~\ref{sec:sims}, and conclude in Section~\ref{sec:Discussion}.